-- The Ex-Felons Jobs Credit and the Veterans Jobs Credit are in effect for tax years beginning on or after January 1, 2007.
-See Illinois Schedule 1299-A instructions for more information. - For tax years ending on or after December 31, 2007, Illinois Schedule B, Partners' or Shareholders' Identification, has been revised to include the information previously reported on Form IL-2569, Personal Property Replacement Tax (Partners' or Shareholders' annual certification).
-You must complete and attach Illinois Schedule B (R-12/07) to your Form IL-1065.
+- companies has changed.
+See "Special Apportionment Factors" for more information. - For tax years ending on or after December 31, 2008, the law regarding related-party expenses has changed.
+See "Specific Instructions," Lines 18 and 32, for more information. - For tax years ending on or after December 31, 2008, Illinois Schedule B, Partners' or Shareholders' Identification, has been revised to include information regarding pass-through entity payments. - For tax years ending on or after December 31, 2007, the information previously reported on Form IL-2569, Personal Property Replacement Tax (Partners' or Shareholders' annual certification) is reported on Form IL-1065, Schedule B. You must complete and attach Illinois Schedule B to your Form IL-1065.
 Form IL-2569 is no longer required.
 See Illinois Schedule B instructions for more information.